Terms And conditions as of 2018

 In the case of an extension of contract, or delay.
 The client shall be responsible for ensuring that all necessary visa and customs extensions are arranged in a timely manner.

-In the event of delays, additional work, or other complications where the visa cannot be extended the client shall without undue complication or delay, pay the remainder of all monies agreed at the commencement of the contract.
-I shall also be relinquished of all contractual duties to deliver or complete any tasks or unfinished work.
+In the event of delays not under our control, additional requested work, or other complications not of our making where the visa cannot be extended, the client shall without undue complication or delay, pay the remainder of all monies agreed at the commencement of the contract.
+We shall also be relinquished of all contractual duties to deliver or complete any tasks or unfinished work.